Arakan Mountains: Geology and formation

 The Arakan Mountains and the parallel arcs to the west and east were formed by compression as the Indian Plate collided with the Eurasian Plate approximately along the boundary between India and Myanmar which produced the Naga-Patkai foldbelt.

 High points

 The Arakan Mountain Range is over 600 miles (950 km) long, with about 250 miles (400 km) of actual mountains.
 The highest point in the range is Khonu Msung (or Mount Victoria) at 3094 m.

 Infrastructure

-The Arakan Mountains are crossed by a road between Ngape and Minbu and by an all-weather road from Taungup to Pyay on the Irrawaddy.
+The Arakan Mountains are crossed by a road between Ann and Minbu and by an all-weather road from Taungup to Pyay on the Irrawaddy.

 History

 The Arakan Mountains divide the Rakhine coast from the rest of Myanmar, and thus have acted as a barrier between the peoples of central Myanmar and those of the Indian subcontinent.
 This played a role in fostering the separate development of the Rakhine people, both linguistically and culturally, from the Burmese.
 The Arakan Mountains also served as a barrier inhibiting Burmese invasions, and allowing Arakan to develop as a separate political entity.
 Thus the coastal cities, such as Mrauk U and Waithali, formed the core of Arakan civilization.

 There were fierce battles in these mountains between January 1943 and March 1944 during the Japanese occupation of Burma.
 The Japanese 33rd and 55th Divisions faced the British military on the coastal side of the range.
 The British forces won.